-If you have a child with any form of anxiety, this selective mutism story is for you.
+If you have a child or teen with any form of anxiety, this post is for you.

-I’ve asked a sweet teen friend of mine, Sarah, to share her selective mutism story to encourage other young girls.
+Today, I’ve asked a teen friend of mine, Sarah, to share her story of childhood anxiety and selective mutism in order to encourage other young girls.

 Selective Mutism is a Form of Childhood Anxiety